-The cultural arts center plans to deepen its connection with the local community through engaging visits and talks all month-long.
+It’s part of the cultural arts center’s plans to deepen its connection with the local community.

-• Friday, March 15: “Irish Immigrants in the American South,” a 6 p.m. lecture by Mauriel Joslyn, Georgia College alumnus and an adjunct professor of history at Georgia Military College.
+The event titled “Irish Immigrants in the American South” is given by Mauriel Joslyn.
+She is a Georgia College alum and an adjunct professor of history at Georgia Military College.
 The lecture celebrates the Irish heritage of local educator Sallie Ellis Davis.

 The Sallie Ellis Davis House served as residence to Sallie Ellis Davis from 1912 until her death in 1950.

 Sallie’s father Josh Ellis was a child of indentured servants who came to America from Ireland.
 The Ellis family had more in common with the enslaved blacks than the planters who were their employers.
 After fighting in the Civil War, Ellis purchased David Dixson’s cotton gin and began to establish himself in Milledgeville.

 Located on South Clarke Street, the historic home now is a modern-day cultural center, including classroom accommodations, a meeting/banquet room, the latest technology and a small kitchen.

 The house opens for regular tours Tuesday through Saturday from 10 a.m. to 4 p.m. by appointment.

 For more information about these upcoming events, call 478-445-5889.

 Click here to subscribe to The Union-Recorder print edition. http://tinyurl.com/6qdm4oj